Health Library

-The oral glucose tolerance test (OGTT) measures the body's use of glucose (sugar).
+The Oral Glucose Tolerance Test (OGTT) is a lab test that measures how the body uses glucose (sugar).
 Glucose is the body's main source of energy.
-Insulin (produced by the pancreas) helps the body use glucose.
+Insulin is a hormone made by the pancreas that helps the body use glucose.

 Discussing the test ahead of time with your child is helpful.